-STM32 Hardware Selection for EU CRA-Compliant Connected Products
+STM32 Hardware Selection for CRA-Scoped Connected Products

 The EU Cyber-Resilience Act (CRA) raises the bar for connected products.
 For microcontroller-based designs, that means choosing hardware that can support a trustworthy boot chain, strong cryptography, secure storage for keys, and a maintainable update path over the product's support lifetime.